 Master craftsman and famous for his handcrafted pate de verre techniques – unlike many other glass decorators he never mass produced.
 Studied at the National High School for Ceramics in Sevres in 1902, completed a degree and first exhibited his work in Pate de Verre in 1914 at the Salon des Artistes.

-Pate de verre consists of powdered glass molded and then fused by heat.
+Pate de verre consists of powdered glass moulded and then fused by heat.
 Changed his name to his wife’s maiden name in 1913.
-Diplayed at most of the Paris Salons in the 1920’s.
+Displayed at most of the Paris Salons in the 1920’s.
 His work is highly sought after today and fetches a high premium.

 Bachelet, Emile Just